verana-labs/verifiable-trust-vpr-spec/spec.md

 Transaction execution MUST perform the following tasks, and rollback if any error occurs.

-- update `modified` to datetime of the day for the selected entry.
+- update `modified` to timestamp of the day for the selected entry.

 #### [MOD-DD-MSG-5] Update Module Parameters